-If you want to reproduce the jQuery's document.ready
+If you want to reproduce the jQuery's document.ready event, you can use the onreadystatechange or DOMContentLoaded events where applicable:

 function domReady () { document.body.className += " javascript"; // ... } // Mozilla, Opera, Webkit if ( document.addEventListener ) { document.addEventListener( "DOMContentLoaded", function(){ document.removeEventListener( "DOMContentLoaded", arguments.callee, false); domReady(); }, false ); // If IE event model is used } else if ( document.attachEvent ) { // ensure firing before onload document.attachEvent("onreadystatechange", function(){ if ( document.readyState === "complete" ) { document.detachEvent( "onreadystatechange", arguments.callee ); domReady(); } }); }